SumoLogic/sumologic-documentation/docs/cse/administration/mitre-coverage.md

    * **Show Technique ID**.
 Shows the technique ID.
    * **Show Technique Name**.
 Shows the name of the technique.
 1. **Export**.
 Export the filtered coverage to a JSON file.
 The file includes a score from 0 to 3 for each tactic/technique.
 The higher the score, the better coverage you have: 0=None (10 or fewer rules), 1=Low (11-13 rules), 2=Medium (14-16 rules), 3=High (17 or more rules).
 1. **Theoretical Coverage**.
-Shows coverage if all Sumo Logic content were enabled and all data sources were connected.
+Shows coverage for your organization if all Sumo Logic content were enabled and all possible data sources were connected.
 If this is selected, the **Vendor/Product** filter is disabled.
 1. **Recent Signals**.
 Shows activity for your organization based on your Signals over the last 180 days.
 1. **All Detected Activity**.
-Shows activity for all organizations (as detected by Sumo Logic Threat Labs) over the last 180 days.
+Shows activity for all organizations that use Cloud SIEM over the last 180 days.
+Comparing this coverage to **Recent Signals** can help you determine what coverage you're missing compared to other organizations using Cloud SIEM.
 1. **Total Coverage**.
 Estimated coverage for all tactics/techniques in the MITRE Enterprise Matrix.
 1. **Technique Coverage**.
 The number of techniques covered.
 1. **Sub-Technique Coverage**.
 The number of sub-techniques covered.